-The combination of these technique and materials produces an exciting and innovative image unique to each student’s artistic voice.
+The focus of this course will be working with drawn, painted, and photographic images in combination with ceramics and printmaking processes.
+The combination of these technique and materials will produce an exciting and innovative objects and images, unique to each student’s artistic voice.
 The final result is a striking body of work, perfect for including in a college portfolio.

 This course would be an excellent follow up for students looking to add additional breadth to their portfolio.

 The first week of this course will introduce students to the print and ceramic studios, and the various techniques and processes available within them.
 In printmaking, students will learn the basics of screen printing and relief carving.
 In the ceramic studio demos on creating slabs and wheel throwing will give students the skills to expand on these basic forms.
 In the second week, these processes will be combined, using printed decals, relief and screen printing onto ceramic surfaces.
 Students will leave with a wide array of unique, portfolio-ready pieces, and with a deeper understanding of image, form and craft.